 where $r_\mathrm{ML}$ gives the maximum of the likelihood function, and $\sigma_r^-$ and $\sigma_r^+$ are the upper and lower error bars, respectively.
 We consider two fiducial values of $r$: the case of no primordial $B$ modes, i.e., $r^{\rm fid}=0$; and a primordial $B$-mode spectrum of $r^{\rm fid}=5\times 10^{-3}$.
 In the $r^{\rm fid}=0$ case, we fix $\sigma_r^-= 0$ and calculate $\sigma_r\equiv\sigma_r^+$.
 For the $r^{\rm fid}=5\times 10^{-3}$ case, $\sigma_r^-$ and $\sigma_r^+$ are determined so that $(r_\mathrm{ML}-\sigma_r^-, r_\mathrm{ML})$ and $(r_\mathrm{ML}, r_\mathrm{ML}+\sigma_r^+)$ are equiprobable intervals capturing the slight asymmetry of the distribution.

 Figure~\ref{fig:delensing_likelihood} shows the likelihood distribution for the two different $r^{\rm fid}$ values, $r^{\rm fid}=0$ and $r^{\rm fid}=5\times 10^{-3}$.
 As one might expect from the low delensing efficiencies obtained in figure~\ref{fig:delensing_efficiency}, internally delensing \textit{LiteBIRD}'s $B$ modes only amounts to a minor improvement on $r$ constraints.
 This improvement is driven by the reduction of the $B$-mode variance around the recombination bump.
 Note that, due to our choice of component-separation algorithm, large-scale $B$ modes are not optimally cleaned (see section~\ref{subsec:apply HILC}).
-Hence, all our $r$ constraints would improve substantially if a parametric foreground-cleaning method had been used to allow access to the information contained in the reionization bump.
+Hence, all our $r$ constraints would improve if a parametric foreground-cleaning method had been used to allow access to the information contained in the reionization bump.
 However, this will only affect the constraints on $r$, not the effectiveness of delensing.

 In table~\ref{tab:constraints_r}, we quantify the $1\,\sigma$ confidence intervals obtained for the different cases.
 We find that, irrespective of the $r^{\rm fid}$ value considered, constraints on $r$ improve by $6\,\%$ when delensing with \textit{Planck} + \textit{LiteBIRD} MV estimator, and by around $4\%$ when delensing with \textit{LiteBIRD}-only lensing estimates.
 Still, internal delensing makes a marginal contribution.
 Instead, a multitracer delensing approach must be used to significantly improve \textit{LiteBIRD}'s sensitivity to primordial $B$ modes.
 As shown in ref.~\cite{Namikawa_delensing_2024}, delensing with a combined lensing map derived from \textit{LiteBIRD} CMB data, measurements of the CIB, and galaxy surveys like \textit{Euclid} or LSST, can reduce $\sigma_r$ by about $15~\%$.